Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 const client = createMemoryClient();

-Or, to fork from an existing chain:
+Or fork an existing chain:

 const client = createMemoryClient({